korycfitz/Battleship/README.md

 ## 🚀 Next Steps <a name = "next-steps"></a>

 - Improve the logic for the computer's guesses
-- Improve the logic for the comoputer's ship placement on the board
+- Improve the logic for the computer's ship placement on the board
-- Implement AI functionality to store the users guesses, and computer guesses, and use them to strategically have the computer place its ships
+- Implement AI functionality to store the user's and the computer's guesses, in order to have the computer strategically place its ships

 ## ✍️ Authors <a name = "authors"></a>